pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

         `docker-compose up -d`

        b.
-You can watch the startup process.
 Use this command to display the logs as the stack starts:

         `docker-compose logs -f`

         Enter `Ctrl+C` to exit the display.

+       c.
 Use either of these commands to display the status of the Docker containers in the stack:

         * `docker ps` (enter this at intervals)
         * `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`

-       See [Docker Compose Overview](https://pingidentity-devops.gitbook.io/devops/examples/11-docker-compose) for help with starting, stoppping, cleaning up our Docker stacks.
+       See [Docker Compose Overview](https://pingidentity-devops.gitbook.io/devops/examples/11-docker-compose) for help with starting, stopping, and cleaning up our Docker stacks.
 You can also refer to the Docker Compose documentation [on the Docker site](https://docs.docker.com/compose/).

   6. You can add your own configurations through the management consoles for the Ping Identity solutions as needed.
-However, your configuration changes will not be saved when you bring down or remove the Docker stack, unless you persist your data by [mounting the configuration changes to a local Docker volume](https://pingidentity-devops.gitbook.io/devops/examples/11-docker-compose#persisting-container-state-and-data).
+However, your configuration changes will not be saved when you bring down or remove the Docker stack, unless you persist your data by [mounting the configuration changes to a local Docker volume](../tree/master/11-docker-compose#persisting-container-state-and-data).

   7. When you no longer want to run this full stack evaluation, you can bring the stack down by entering: